CodeWithDennis/filament-tests/README.md

   - [x] It can bulk restore records
   - [x] It can replicate records
   - [x] It can force delete records
+  - [x] It can bulk force delete records
   - [ ] It can filter table records
   - [ ] It can reset table filters
   - [ ] It can remove table filters